Ors1mer/QuadcastRGB/man/manpage.md

 : Failed to transfer some packets

 # CAVEATS
-It isn't possible to setup only one (upper or lower) diode group without changing the other.
-If a mode set to only one diode group, the other is set to solid black (i. e. no color).

 In order for a new instance to work the previous one must be killed.

-It is possible to use '#rrggbb' notation for colors, but the '#' must be escaped to be parsed successfully by a shell.
-In order to do this put '\' before it: '\#rrggbb', or write the hexcolor in double quotes.
+It is possible to use '#rrggbb' notation for colors, but the '#' must be scaped to be parsed successfully by shell.
+In order to do this escape this
+character: '\#rrggbb', or write the hexcolor in double quotes.

 # COPYRIGHT
-Copyright (C) 2022 Ors1mer.
+Copyright (C) 2023 Ors1mer.
 License GPLv2: GNU GPL version 2 only
 <https://www.gnu.org/licenses/gpl-2.0.en.html>.
 This is free software: you are free to change and redistribute it.
 There is NO WARRANTY, to the extent permitted by law.